agile-dev-assignments/project-proposal-rl3302/README.md

 Targeted towards students to young working adults.

 ## How?
-This project will be a platform (app or web app) that allows users to create and login to their accounts and rate their mood for that time of the day.
-The system will send the user a message when it notices a downward trend in the user's mood.
+This project will be a platform (app or web app) that allows users to
+1. Create and login to a personalized accounts

+2. Rate their mood for that time of the day and the data will be saved in a database

+3. Analyze mood patterns and trends

+4. When the system notices a downward trend in the user's mood, it will send the user a cheerful message

+5. Messages can be customized and personalized according to the user's taste

 ## Scope
 This project has flexibility in that it has a lot of varying features (from easy to challenging ones) that can be added to the project.